robenkleene/design-references/after-effects/tutorials/after-effects-animated-gradients.md

 ### Animation

-1. Go to "Effect Controls > 4-Color Gradient > Positions & Colors"
-2. Enable keyframes for all of the parameters by clicking the stopwatch (click one, and then drag over the others)
+1. Enable keyframes for all of the "Point" and "Color" parameters under "Effect Controls > 4-Color Gradient > Positions & Colors" (just click the top stopwatch and drag down over all the rest to select all of them quickly).
-3. Move to `2s`
+2. Move to `2s`
-4. With the layer selected, the Preview window will show four different dots representing the four points (the inner points, not the outer boundary points) of the 4-Color Gradient.
+3. With the layer selected, the Preview window will show four different dots representing the four points (the inner points, not the outer boundary points) of the 4-Color Gradient.
 Take those points in move them further inward by various amounts.
-5. Make a couple of different keyframes where the positions and colors change, probably at `4s` for an even interval
+4. Make a couple of different keyframes where the positions and colors change, probably at `4s` for an even interval

 The 4-Color Gradient points in the viewport are only editable when "Effect Controls > 4-Color Gradient" is selected.